“Until one has loved an animal, a part of one's soul remains unawakened.”

 ― Anatole France

 There is something about the unconditional love of our pets.
 No matter what has happened in my day, when I open the front door, there they are waiting on me and so excited to see me.
 It seems to make everything right with the world.
-My partner and I are fortunate enough to have two rescue dogs from the Lange Foundation.
+My partner and I are fortunate enough to have had two rescue dogs from the Lange Foundation.

 Joe is 18 years old and has lived a full life including traveling the world.
 He only flies first class.
 When Paul and I started dating, Joe and I instantly fell in love and became constant companions.
 We enjoy taking naps together, and he sits peacefully on the loveseat in the office while I work.
 He loves visiting hotels where they not only cater to me, but to him with food and water by the pool.
 He is definitely a dog of luxury.
+Joe passed away on March 21, 2018 in our arms.

 In 2015, we realized Joe was getting older, and we wanted him to have a friend to keep him feeling young and spry.
 I went to the Lange Foundations website and found the most peculiar looking dog named, Jinx.
 At the time, his head was out of proportion to this body, and he had legs for days.
 He is a puggle, and I have always wanted one.
 Jinx has an eye for style.
 Often times as I am laying out schemes for clients, he will sit on the one he likes best.